Basic Worker’s Guide to Maryland Unemployment Hearings

 - the Board of Appeals in some cases.

 Generally, the claims specialist conducts a mere telephone interview with the worker or “claimant” and with the employer, and renders a preliminary decision as to eligibility.
-If either party disagrees with the decision, either may file for an appeal of the decision to a hearing examiner for a “de novo” (all new, “do-over”) hearing before the hearing examiner in an unemployment office location or other State office complex.
-That Lower Appeals hearing is recorded live, usually conducted in a small room and is generally limited to 45 minutes in length though this is not an absolute limit.
+If either party disagrees with the decision, either may file for an appeal of the decision to a hearing examiner for a “de novo” (all new, “do-over”) hearing before the hearing examiner in an unemployment office location or other State office complex or, in recent years, by telephone (especially since COVID).
+That Lower Appeals hearing is recorded live, and is generally limited to 45 minutes in length though this is not an absolute limit.

 A dissatisfied party may appeal a Lower Appeals hearing to the UI Board of Appeals, which has jurisdiction to rubber-stamp the prior decision, to issue an affirming opinion and ruling, to reverse the prior decision (completely or partially), to send the case back to the Hearing Examiner for new or more testimony or, in rare cases, to hold its own new hearing.
 There is NO automatic right to present new evidence to the Board of Appeals.